-- e) Select Erase all keys? or Erase single key? by pressing the Menu Select button below Yes to erase the encryption key(s) in the radio.
+e.
+Select Erase all keys? or Erase single key? by pressing the Menu Select button below Yes to erase the encryption key(s) in the radio.

-You can return to the previous screen by pressing the Menu Select button below No.
+You can return to the previous screen by pressing the Menu Select button below N{0} .

-- Erasing the single key in radios with the single-key option and erasing all keys in radios with the multikey option via the preprogrammed Top Side (Select) button and Top (Orange) button: - a) Press and hold the Top Side (Select) button. - b) While holding Top Side (Select) button down, press the Top (Orange) button.
+- Erasing the single key in radios with the single-key option and erasing all keys in radios with the multikey option by using the preprogrammed Top Side (Select) button and Top (Orange) button: - a.
+Press and hold the Top Side (Select) button. - b.
+While holding Top Side (Select) button down, press the Top (Orange) button.